seismic-anisotropy/PyDRex/README.md

 The documentation can be built offline from a git clone or source distribution.
 Install documentation builder dependencies with `pip install '.[doc]'`.

-Run the make command `make html` which will output the documentation, including the generated API reference, into a folder called `html`.
+Run `make html` from the terminal to generate PyDRex's documentation (available in the `html` directory), including the API reference.
 The homepage will be `html/index.html`.

 ## Contributing

-For a Linux development environment, clone the [source code](https://github.com/seismic-anisotropy/PyDRex) and execute the Bash script `tools/venv_install.sh`.
+For a Linux or MacOS development environment, clone the [source code](https://github.com/seismic-anisotropy/PyDRex) and execute the Bash script `tools/venv_install.sh`.
 This will set up a local Python virtual environment with an [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) of PyDRex that can be activated/deactivated by following the displayed prompts.